KageSilver/COMP-4490-A4/README.md

 ### Other notes:
-I used parts of my assignment 3 solution and the tesselation example provided on UMLearn as a base example for my programs.
+I used parts of my assignment 3 solution and the tesselation examples provided on UMLearn as a base example for my programs.
 It also uses the example4 shaders as a base for the illumination shaders.

 <br>